It’s time for EU decision-makers to severely restrict the intentional use of microplastics

 - Here’s why the EU can’t miss the chance to ban all microplastics

-The following organisations support the position taken in this paper:
+The following organisations support the position taken in our position paper: